neoxia/apoyo/docs/vuepress/guide/ioc/getting-started.md

 <br/>

-5/ **No native support decorators**: while this is opiniated, there are not supported for multiple reasons:
+5/ **No native decorators support**: while this is opiniated, there are not supported for multiple reasons:

 - Your implementations **should not be aware** of the framework / IoC container system you use.
 Decorators go against this practice, as they need to be applied on your implementations.

-- It is easy to produce run-time errors with decorators:
+- It is easy to introduce run-time errors with decorators:

 ```ts
 @Injectable()